Benzalkonium chloride: Regulation

 Benzalkonium chloride is classed as a Category III antiseptic active ingredient by the United States Food and Drug Administration (FDA).
 Ingredients are categorized as Category III when "available data are insufficient to classify as safe and effective, and further testing is required”.

 In September 2016, the FDA announced a ban on nineteen ingredients in consumer antibacterial soaps citing a lack of evidence for safety and effectiveness.
-A ban on three additional ingredients, including benzalkonium chloride, was deferred to allow ongoing studies to be completed.
+A ban on three additional ingredients, including benzalkonium chloride, was deferred at that time to allow ongoing studies to be completed.

 Benzalkonium chloride was deferred from further rulemaking in the 2019 FDA Final Rule on safety and effectiveness of consumer hand sanitizers, "to allow for the ongoing study and submission of additional safety and effectiveness data necessary to make a determination" on whether it met these criteria for use in OTC hand sanitizers, but the agency indicated it did not intend to take action to remove benzalkonium chloride-based hand sanitizers from the market.
 There is acknowledgement that more data are required on its safety, efficacy, and effectiveness, especially with relation to: